dear-clouds/better-mdl/README.md

 - Ratings from IMDB/Rotten Tomatoes/Metacritic
 - Link to Anilist for Adaptations
 - Add a heart to your liked people
-- Friend ratings & ability to put your favs at the top (_suggested by sailingmars_)
+- See friend ratings and prioritize favorites (_suggested by sailingmars_)
 - Average friends score (*suggested by [Saarthak](https://mydramalist.com/profile/Srthk)*)

 #### People pages
 - 3 Layout Views (Original, Thumbnails & Posters)
 - Status icons
-- Show the total for each status on your list
+- Get a total count for each status on your list
 - Sorting & Ordering options
 - Hide completed titles
 - Collapse the sections